vmware-archive/concourse-pipeline-samples/concourse-pipeline-patterns/gated-pipelines/01-simple/README.md

 # A simple pipeline with a manually triggered step

-In Concourse, a job requires to be manually triggered by default, as long as none of its resources specify the "(trigger: true)[http://concourse.ci/get-step.html#trigger]" parameter in its definition.
+In Concourse, a job requires to be manually triggered by default, as long as none of its resources specify the "[trigger: true](http://concourse.ci/get-step.html#trigger)" parameter in its definition.

 Thus, in order to create a "gated" step in a pipeline, simply inject a job that requires